wildfish/django-pipelines/docs/pipelines/howto/runners.rst

 Runners
 =======

-In wildcoeus the pipelines and runners are kept separate meaning how the tasks are ran can me modified based on on your requirements.
+In django-pipelines the pipelines and runners are kept separate meaning how the tasks are ran can me modified based on on your requirements.

-To specify a runner to use for pipelines set :code:`WILDCOEUS_PIPELINE_RUNNER`.
+To specify a runner to use for pipelines set :code:`PIPELINES_PIPELINE_RUNNER`.
-By default this is set to the eager runner (:code:`wildcoeus.pipelines.runners.eager.Runner`).
+By default this is set to the eager runner (:code:`pipelines.runners.eager.Runner`).

-Currently wildcoueus ships with the following runners:
+Currently pipelines ships with the following runners:

-* Eager (:code:`wildcoeus.pipelines.runners.eager.Runner`): This will run all tasks to run in sequence, locally.
+* Eager (:code:`pipelines.runners.eager.Runner`): This will run all tasks to run in sequence, locally.
-* Celery (:code:`wildcoeus.pipelines.runners.celery.runner.Runner`): This will
+* Celery (:code:`pipelines.runners.celery.runner.Runner`): This will
   create a celery canvas that will run the pipeline on celery workers.

 Ordering